 Article X. Compensation

 No compensation shall be paid to any Director or Officer or member for services performed by them for the Corporation in any capacity unless a resolution authorizing such remuneration shall have been adopted by the Board of Directors, and then only upon notice of such proposal having been given to the members of the Board of Directors at least ten (10) days prior to the meeting.

 Notwithstanding any other provision of these Articles, this Corporation shall not carry on any other activities not permitted to be carried on by a Corporation exempt from Federal Income Tax under Section 501(c)(7) of the Internal Revenue Code of 1954 or the corresponding provision of any future United States Internal Revenue Law.

 The fiscal year of the Corporation will commence July 1 of each year and end on June 30 of the following year.

-These By-Laws, as amended, are accepted and approved by the Board of Directors the 7th day of July, 2020.
+These By-Laws, as amended, are accepted, and approved by the Board of Directors the 2nd day of June 2021.